ikraamg/Tic-Tac-Toe-JS/README.md

 # Tic Tac Toe JavaScript

 > In this project we built Tic Tac Toe web game using JavaScript.Two players can play against each other.
 App uses factory functions and modules to create objects and methods.
+> Jest was used to run unit tests for all public methods.

 ![screenshot](https://user-images.githubusercontent.com/34813339/87792786-aa607180-c844-11ea-8e2f-1e533bc01857.png)